Cambridge CARES

 • Pharma Innovation Programme Singapore (PIPS)

-PIPS funds three smaller projects on the digitalisation of chemical manufacturing and the automated identification of new chemical routes.
+PIPS funds two smaller projects on the digitalisation of chemical manufacturing and the automated identification of more sustainable chemical routes.

 The University of Cambridge is committed to achieving excellence in research and scholarship.
 The pursuit of excellent research and the fulfilment of our responsibilities to participants in research, research users and the wider community require the maintenance of the highest standards of integrity and ethics.
 These pages provide guidance on and links to University policies addressing issues of research integrity, research ethics and good research practice: http://www.research-integrity.admin.cam.ac.uk/